DavidLuong1/inclass_web_and_mobile_projects/nba_champion_predictor/README.md

 # NBA-Champion-Predictor
-A simple slot machine game that determines the next NBA Champion based on a customized selection of NBA teams.
+A simple, iOS based slot machine game that determines the next NBA Champion based on a customized selection of NBA teams.
+The app was built using Xcode and the Swift programming language.

 Before Play (Default: current NBA Champion)          |  After Play (Win Result: next expected NBA Champion)          |  Actual 2018 NBA Champion
 :---------------------------------------------------:|:---------------------------------------------------:|:---------------------------------------------------: